adrianjav/causal-flows/docs/index.rst

 Installation
 ------------

-The :mod:`causalflows` package is still not publicly available, so you need to install it locally from the source folder of this repository using
+The :mod:`causalflows` package is still not publicly available on pip, so you need to install it locally from the source folder of this repository using

 .. code-block:: console